khonsulabs/dossier/README.md

 One of the most common ways to deploy documentation, benchmark results, or generated static websites using GitHub Actions is to build the site in a `gh-pages` branch.
-This workflow is easy, and is how BonsaiDb's [documentation][bonsaidb-docs], [benchmark][bonsaidb-suite] [results][bonsaidb-commerce], and [user's guide][bonsaidb-guide] are all deployed this way currently.
+This workflow is easy, and was how BonsaiDb's [documentation][bonsaidb-docs], [benchmark][bonsaidb-suite] [results][bonsaidb-commerce], and [user's guide][bonsaidb-guide] were all deployed.

-The issue arises when cloning the BonsaiDb repository.
-Using git we can get a rough idea of the impact on disk usage:
+The issue arpse when cloning the BonsaiDb repository.
+Using git we could get a rough idea of the impact on disk usage:

 ```sh